StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

 select count(1) from lineorder_without_index where lo_partkey=10000;
 ```

-**Query** **Performance Analysis**: Since the table queried does not have a bitmap index, pages containing the `lo_partkey` column data are read and then predicate filtering is applied.
+**Query performance analysis**: Since the table queried does not have a bitmap index, pages containing the `lo_partkey` column data are read and then predicate filtering is applied.

 Total time: approximately 0.43 ms, **including 0.39 ms for data loading** and 0.02 ms for predicate filtering.